QizhiPei/Awesome-Biomolecule-Language-Cross-Modeling/README.md

 🔥 **We will keep this repository updated**.

-🌟 **If you have a paper or resource you'd like to add, feel free to submit a pull request or open an issue.**
+🌟 **If you have a paper or resource you'd like to add, feel free to submit a pull request, open an issue, or email the author at <qizhipei@ruc.edu.cn>.**

 <p align="center">
   <img src="figs/model_evolution.png" width="960">